Kazuhito00/FingerFrameDetection-TF2/README_EN.md

 # FingerFrameDetection-TF2
 This is a model for FingerFrame detection created by Tensorflow2 Object Detection API.<br>
 Currently, the model of EfficientDet-D0 is open to the public.<br>
-Be careful when git clone, as this repository contains datasets and trained models and is approximately 2.9 GB in size.
+Be careful when git clone, as this repository contains datasets and trained-models and is approximately 2.9 GB in size.

 ![2fzd3-s9k3u](https://user-images.githubusercontent.com/37477845/93489320-56583300-f942-11ea-9084-f0c441c0f9cd.gif)